networknt/light-doc/content/tutorial/generator/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-This document will give you step-by-step guidelines on how to use light-codegen which is an in-house generator to support all API frameworks/styles in light platform and beyond.
+This document will give you step-by-step guidelines on how to use light-codegen which is an in-house generator to support all API frameworks/styles in the light platform and beyond.

-All frameworks in light platform are design-driven and you can scaffold a new project based on the IDL (Interface Definition Language) with light-codegen.
+All frameworks in the light platform are design-driven, and you can scaffold a new project based on the IDL (Interface Definition Language) with light-codegen.

 * [Generate Restful API with Swagger 2.0 Specification][]